hokashun/docsify/docs/gr-1userguide.md

 31. Click **Connect** .

-!> A success prompt will be given if when the connection succeeds.
+!> A success prompt will be given when the connection succeeds.

 ### Landing Robot